municipioriogrande/blog/plugins/press-permit-core/readme.txt

 = 2.1.44 - 26 Feb 2014 =
 * Fixed : With PP Compatibility extension enabled on Multisite and network-wide groups enabled, fatal error when clicking "Add New" link at top of Groups screen
 * Change : Allow "Also These" / "Enabled" exceptions to be assigned to {All} and {Anonymous} groups if constant PP_ALL_ANON_FULL_EXCEPTIONS is defined
-* Fixed : PHP warning when third party plugin causes an object to be passed into pp_sanitize_key()
+* Fixed : PHP warning when third party plugin causes an object to be passed into presspermitSanitizeKey()

 = 2.1.43 - 4 Feb 2014 =
 * Fixed : Posts inappropriately hidden from anonymous users on some installations